GluuFederation/docs-clustermgr-prod/3.1.4/source/deploy/index.md

 ![Application Settings Screen](../img/Cluster_Manager-03.png)

 - `Replication Manager Password` will be used in OpenDJ for replication purposes.
-You generally won't use this password ever, as OpenDJ replication is handled automatically, but it's useful to have on hand, for operations and maintenance.
+You generally won't need this password, as OpenDJ replication is handled automatically, but it's useful to have on hand for operations and maintenance.
 It can be the same as the LDAP password

 - `Load Balancer Hostname` will be the hostname of either the NGINX proxy server, or any other load balancing server in use for the cluster.
 Check the `This is an external load balancer` box if you are using an external load balancer like Amazon ELB or F5

 - `This is an external load balancer` will remove the requirement for an IP address and you will only need to use a hostname here.
 There will be additional options here for caching; `Cache Proxy Hostname` and `Cache Proxy IP Address`.
-You will need to either use a cache proxy server specifically for twemproxy to handle the multiple redis servers you deploy, _or_ you can use a redis-cluster.
-Cluster Manager will automatically install a twemproxy and redis-server cache configuration for you, with Stunnel protecting communication.
-Using redis-cluster requires some manual configuration on your end.
+You will need to either use a cache proxy server specifically for Twemproxy to handle the multiple redis servers you deploy, _or_ you can use a Redis cluster.
+Cluster Manager will automatically install a Twemproxy and Redis server cache configuration for you, with Stunnel protecting communication.
+Using Redis cluster requires some manual configuration on your end.

-- `Cache Proxy Hostname` will be the hostname of the server you'll be using to proxy TCP traffic for redis.
-This is necessary as the redis cache data needs to be sharded and twemproxy detects redis-server failure.
-If you're deploying a redis-cluster configuration, you can enter some fake information here, as you'll be skipping the `Cache Management` process later.
+- `Cache Proxy Hostname` will be the hostname of the server you'll be using to proxy TCP traffic for Redis.
+This is necessary as the Redis cache data needs to be sharded and Twemproxy detects Redis server failure.
+If you're deploying a Redis cluster configuration, you can enter some fake information here, as you'll be skipping the `Cache Management` process later.

-If you want to demo redis-cluster, please read [this wiki](https://github.com/GluuFederation/cluster-mgr/wiki/Deploy-A-Highly-Available-Redis-Cache-Cluster-For-Gluu-Server) first to fully understand how the implementation of redis-cluster works and if it is a fit for your operational requirements.
-If you still want to use it, then follow the instructions on [this cluster manager wiki](https://github.com/GluuFederation/cluster-mgr/wiki/Protecting-a-Redis-Cluster-with-Stunnel) to help implement this function.
+If you want to demo Redis cluster, please read [this wiki](https://github.com/GluuFederation/cluster-mgr/wiki/Deploy-A-Highly-Available-Redis-Cache-Cluster-For-Gluu-Server) first to fully understand how the implementation of Redis cluster works and if it is a fit for your operational requirements.
+If you still want to use it, then follow the instructions on [this Cluster Manager wiki](https://github.com/GluuFederation/cluster-mgr/wiki/Protecting-a-Redis-Cluster-with-Stunnel) to help implement this function.

 !!!
 Warning
     The load balancer hostname cannot be changed *easily* after Gluu Server has been deployed.
 Please follow [these instructions](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts/change_hostname) for every Gluu Server in your cluster if you must change the hostname.